-Congressional Internship Program Students Work and Study in Washington, D.C.
+Congressional Internship Program Gives Students the Opportunity to Work and Study in Washington, D.C.

 Each fall, the Panetta Institute hosts students for its Congressional Internship Program, beginning in mid-August with an intensive two-week course at the Institute and continuing through mid-November in Washington, D.C.

-During the introductory session, interns who are nominated by the presidents of the twenty-three CSU campuses, as well as Santa Clara University and Dominican University of California — and approved for participation by the Panetta Institute and a representative from the Chancellor’s Office – attend lectures led by an array of experts from diverse disciplines.
+Interns are nominated by the presidents of the twenty two CSU campuses, as well as Dominican University of California and Santa Clara University, and approved for participation by the Panetta Institute and a representative from the CSU Chancellor’s Office.
+During the intensive summer training session, these students attend lectures led by an array of experts from diverse disciplines.

-Class discussion at the Panetta Institute ranges from national fiscal and monetary policy to practicalities of what interns can expect once they arrive for work in Washington.
-Sessions focus on policy issues as well as on how congressional office-holders coordinate their work with state and local governments and constituents.
+Class discussion at the Panetta Institute ranges from national fiscal and monetary policy to practicalities of what interns can expect once they arrive for work on Capitol Hill.
+Sessions also focus on policy issues as well as on how congressional office-holders coordinate their work with state and local governments and constituents.

 Each intern is then assigned to work for two and one-half months in a Capitol Hill office of a member of the California congressional delegation.

 “There’s just no substitute for this first-hand experience to promote public service,” says Institute Chairman Leon E. Panetta, “and we’ve had tremendous cooperation from our members of Congress – both Republicans and Democrats – in working with our students.”